 - The sum of the amount on all three lines is your charitable donation deduction for the year.

 Records to Keep

-If you ever donate $250 or more at a time, you’ll need a receipt from the organization.
+If you ever donate $250 or more at a time, you need a receipt from the organization.
 If not, your canceled check or other documentation is all you need.
-For example, if you give a regular weekly donation of $25, you don’t need a receipt even though your eventual contribution is far above $250, as long as you have some kind of record.
-You can certainly ask for a receipt for any amount donated, and many organizations will send you a total at the end of the year.
+For example, if you give a regular weekly donation of $25, you don’t need a receipt as long as you have some kind of record, even though your eventual contribution is far greater than $250.
+You can certainly ask for a receipt for any amount donated, and many organizations send you a total at the end of the year.

-When you get a receipt, make sure it has the total amount you contributed or a description of any item you donated along with the value of it.
+When you get a receipt, be certain that it has the total amount you contributed or a description of any item you donated along with the value of it.
 If you receive anything in return, have that included on the receipt as well.
-The charity might have to handwrite the receipt, and if they do, ask them to record their official name (the one they’ve registered with the IRS) and their address.
-You may need this information when you file, and it’ll be easier to have it all in one place.
+The charity might have to handwrite the receipt, and if it does, request that it records its official name (the one registered with the IRS) and address.
+You may need this information when you file, and it’s easier to have it all in one place.
 Though it seems like a fresh memory at the time of the donation, it’s easy to forget the details when you’re compiling information in April with the tax filing deadline approaching.

 If your contribution level is below $250, you still need to keep some records of your own.
 Keep your canceled check, credit card receipt, or written record from the charity, or just draw up your own simple record for your file.
 Include the date, official name of the charity, and the amount.
 If you’re donating to an event like a 5K or walk-a-thon, make sure you get the name of the organization, not the individual event.
 If you made a donation via text message, keep the phone bill that lists the charge for the donation.

 Simply keep these records with your personal tax paperwork – you don’t need to send all of these receipts and files to the IRS.